cdklabs/cdk-amazon-chime-resources/API.md

 - *Type:* `string`
 - *Default:* None

-The name of the app instance.
+The name of the channel flow.

 ---